UNDERSTANDING RAILWAY TEXTS - READING FOR MEANING

 Get FREE Sample Resources

-Questions have been chosen because they enable students to practise their comprehension and reading of unseen texts, focusing on form, purpose, audience, language choices, as well as retrieving information.
+Questions have been chosen because they enable students to practise their analytical reading of unseen texts, focusing on form, purpose, audience, literary devices such as persuasive techniques and language choices, as well as reading for meaning ‘between the lines’.

 This task can be undertaken before the visit, as a taster activity, during the visit using the available classroom space, or after the visit as a follow-up task.
 There is maximum flexibility here.